ghinda/ghinda.github.com/_posts/2015-12-04-mimic-native-focus-css.md

 layout: post
 ---

 When creating custom web components or widgets, elements receiving focus are sometimes hidden.
-This makes us have to simulate focus on other element.
+This makes us have to simulate focus on other elements.

 This is one way to mimic the default focus styles, as much as possible, in a cross-browser way.